bleuKraken/UdacityProjects/LandingPage/README.md

 Credit
 - Fonts from fontawsome.com
 - images from unsplash.com
+- Text generated using lorem ricksum, an Atom package
 - Title of "Pronix" was made using a random text genorator